MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/Add-multiple-AAD-to-B2C-as-a-social-account.md

 ## Step:1 Register an Azure AD app

-To enable sign-in for users with an Azure AD account from a specific Azure AD organization, in Azure Active Directory B2C (Azure AD B2C), you need to create an application in [**Azure portal**](https://portal.azure.com/).
+To enable sign-in for users with an Azure AD account from a specific Azure AD organization,  you need to create an application in [**Azure portal**](https://portal.azure.com/) from your Azure Active Directory B2C account (Azure AD B2C).
 For more information, see [Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).

 1. Sign in to the [**Azure portal**](https://portal.azure.com/).
 1. Make sure you're using the directory that contains your organizational Azure AD tenant (for example, contoso.com).
 Select the **Directory + subscription filter** in the top menu, and then choose the directory that contains your Azure AD tenant.